lilac/statex/readme.md

 3. The **view** is *dump* but *reactive*.
 It must not contains any logic, it just monitors state, and render UI based on the state.
 When users interact with the view, it instantly sends predefined actions to the state machine.
 The view for each platform is written in its native language, leading to native user experience.

 4. The **Backend** could be a remote server or local worker queues for long running tasks.
 It talks to **state machine** by asynchronous events.
+Local running tasks are written in C/C++ as both android and iOS support it.
+In addition, they should be network transparent, such that state machines are agnostic about where the tasks are executed.
+This allow us to execute some tasks in mobile devices, and some in remote servers.

 As you can see, the data flow of the whole application is unidirectional, inspired by the Flux architecture.

+### Benefit
+- Deterministic states: all application states including view states are contained in a single store.
+- Easy unit test and integration test: all business and view logic can be tested by supplying actions and events, without any touch of the view.

 ### Demo
 To prove the above mentioned architecture works, a proof of concept application is developed.
 It is a simple counter with two buttons to increment and decrement the count.
 Currently there is only an android app of it, but we plan to develop iOS and web versions of it.